-Below are selected crime reports for the week of March 26, 2018.
+Below are selected crime reports for last week, ending on Sunday at midnight.
 This is not a comprehensive list of incidents in Bellevue.
 For more information, please visit our interactive crime map.
-Continue reading “Selected Bellevue Crime Reports For April 2-8”
+Continue reading “Selected Bellevue Crime Reports For August 20-26”

 When students in the Bellevue School District start the 2018-2019 school year on Thursday, Aug.
 30, there will be some new traffic patterns to accompany the district’s first brand new – non-replacement – school in 46 years.
 But the message remains the same from Bellevue Police and Transportation officials, who work with the school district.
 They want to make sure students, parents and commuters get to their destinations safely.